-A lower body lift, sometimes called a belt lipectomy, combines a tummy tuck (abdominoplasty) with a thigh lift and buttock lift.
+A lower body lift, sometimes called a belt lipectomy, combines a tummy tuck (abdominoplasty) with a thigh lift.
 People who have lost a lot of weight, often through bariatric surgery, sometimes want to have a lower body lift to remove excess sagging skin.
-Other people who want a tummy tuck may also opt to tighten the skin in their thighs and buttocks at the same time.
+Other people who want a tummy tuck may also opt to tighten the skin in their thighs at the same time.

 What to expect during a lower body lift